mvare007/jekflix-template/_posts/2022-09-29-this-memory-will-die-with-millennials.md

 For all the inventions that had connected humans and had reached the masses, back then, we could still say that global society as a whole was not very interconnected and not even a coined term...
 That is up until the Internet came about.

 First came the advent of telephone in the early 20th century, then came the television in the second half of that century.
+But no other technology revolutionized human